 To enable messaging, you must have an account with:

-- Zendesk Suite OR Support + Chat (Team plan or higher)
+- Zendesk Suite OR Support + Chat (Team plan or higher).
+Note that some social channels are only available with Zendesk Suite.

 - Agent Workspace enabled.
 See Activating and deactivating the Zendesk Agent Workspace.